AbdelrahmanAbdelgwad/Snake_MPU/README.md

 1) Connect the MPU sensor to the Arduino
 2) Upload the Arduino code in the folder "Arduino"
-3) Run the python snake code (Easy or hard depending on the desired )
+3) Run the python snake code (Easy or hard depending on the desired difficulty)
+4) Run the python control code
+5) Enjoy the game!!!